-Normal round applications for year 12 may be considered late and at a disadvantage if submitted after 30 November 2022.
+Normal round applications for year 12 may be considered late and at a disadvantage if submitted after 30 November 2023.

-This form should only be used for external candidates, seeking to transfer to a new setting at year 12.
-Internal candidates moving on from year 11 to year 12 at the same setting are not required to make a formal application.
+This form should only be used for external candidates, seeking to transfer to a new setting.
+Internal candidates moving on from year 11 to year 12 at this school are not required to make a formal application.
 (Internal and External candidates will be asked to complete an Options Form to indicate the courses they wish to study.
-This is not an admissions application form.)
+The Options Form is not an application form.)

 Section A - details about the student

-Applications for students with an Education, Health and Care Plan will be forwarded to the 0-25 Special Educational Needs Team.
-This will not affect the setting this student will attend.
-Please tell us here if this student has an EHCP.YES / NO
+Applications for students with an Edu forwarded to the 0-25 Special Education setting this student will attend.
+Please tel YES / NO

-Schools are not obliged to admit a stu from school twice with the most recen tell us if this student has been twice F YES / NO
+Schools are not obliged to admit a student who has been Permanently Excluded from school twice with the most recent exclusion being in the last 2 years.
+Please tell us if this student has been twice Permanently Excluded.
+YES / NO

 Which year group are you applying for?

 Forename(s)

 Surname

 Date of Birth

 Gender

 Home address with postcode

 The address must be where the student is normally resident.
-If you expect to move from this address before admission, you must let us know as this may affect your application.
-The sixth form will confirm with you whether a change of address is accepted and whether evidence is required.
+If you expect to move from this address before

+admission, you must let us know as this may affect your application.
+We will confirm with you whether a

+change of address is accepted and whether evidence is required.

+'

-New address if moving, with
+New address if moving, with postcode

-postcode
+.

 Moving date

 Current school or setting

-Is this student in the Care of a Local Authority or was he or she in the Care of a YES / NO Local Authority before immediately being adopted or made the subject of a Child Arrangements Order or a Special Guardianship Order?
+Is this student in the Care of a Local Author ority or was he or she in the Care of a YES / NO

+Local Authority before immediately being

+Arrangements Order or a Special Guardia nship Order?

 If so, please give contact details

-Section B details about the applicant

-Section B - details about the applicant
+Section B - details about the app olicant

 Forename

 Surname

-Sumame

 Address if different to the student

-Address in different to the student

 Email address

 Daytime telephone number

 Relationship to the student

-If you are the student and you are submitting the application,
+nd you are submitting the application,

-swer the following questions in this section
+r the following questions in this section.

-Do you have parental responsibility fo r this student?
+Do you have parental responsibility for thi is student?
 YES / NO

-le this student subject to a private fee toring organization (

-Is this student subject to a private fos tering arrangement?
+Is this student subject to a private fostering ng arrangement?
 YES / NO

 Is there another person or body (such as a Local Authority) who might object to YES / NO

-this application? as a Local Authonity) who might object to TES/NO
+this application?

 Is there a court order in place that might affect this application?
 YES / NO

-If you have answered YES to any of
+If you have answered YES to any of the

-the previous 3 questions, please
+previous 3 questions, please give

-give details
+details

-Section C - details about the sixth form

-You can only name one sixth form or post-16 setting on this form.
+Section C - details about the sixth form You can only name one sixth form or post-16 setting on this form.
 It cannot be used for Further Education College applications.

-Name of sixth form The Ilfracombe Church of England Academy Do you believe this student is eligible for sibling priority for this school?
-YES / NO If so, please tell us the sibling's name and date of birth Are you selecting this school because you believe this student lives in the catchment area?
-YES / NO Are you selecting this school because the student is the student of a member of staff working there?
-You must provide details of the member of staff in the box below.
-YES / NO You can give reasons for your preferen nce below if you wish:
+Name of sixth form The Ilfracombe Church of England Academy Do you believe this student is eligible for s sibling priority for this school?
+YES / NO If so, please tell us the sibling's name and date of birth Are you selecting this school because you catchment area? u believe this student lives in the YES / NO Are you selecting this school because the staff working there?
+You must provide details of the member of sta YES / NO You can give reasons for your preference below if you wish: